 This commitment is not only prevalent among the students --- it is also a top priority for the department.
 These are some examples of our current efforts to foster diversity and inclusion:

-- We sponsor undergraduates from diverse backgrounds early in their career to engage in research in the Early Scholars Research Program (ESRP).
+- We sponsor undergraduates from diverse backgrounds early in their career to engage in research in the Early Research Scholars Program (ERSP).

 - We provide fee waivers for graduate applications to students who have shown significant contributions to diversity:

 - We attend prominent diversity conferences and visit other universities to advertise our programs and recruit students and faculty who have strong contributions to diversity.
 In 2017, we were able to send representatives to Grace Hopper, oSTEM National Conference, and the California Forum for Diversity in Graduate Education at CSU Channel Islands.
 We hope to attend more conferences in the coming years to strengthen and showcase our department’s dedication to diversity efforts.
 Additional conferences that we are targeting include: Tapia, NSBE, and SACNAS.